groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-web-documents/render-xml-documents.md

 {{< /tabs >}}

-If the Viewer instance is initialized using one of the ways described above, the new XML processing module will be used.
+If the instance of the [`Viewer`](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/viewer/) class is initialized using one of the ways described above, the new XML processing module will be used.

-By default all XML documents must have an [XML declaration](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction#xml_declaration), which is located in the very beginning of the XMl document and which stores the encoding of the consecutive content, for example:
+By default all XML documents must have an [XML declaration](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction#xml_declaration), which is located in the very beginning of the XML document and which stores the encoding of the consecutive content, for example:

 `<?xml version="1.1" encoding="UTF-8" ?>`